Notookk/recipify-app/PROJECT_README.md

 # Recipify - Recipe Discovery App

-A modern, responsive React application for discovering and exploring recipes with an improved contact form that sends emails directly to your inbox.
+A clean, responsive React application for discovering and exploring recipes with a simple contact form that stores data locally.

-## ✨ Recent Improvements
+## ✨ Features

 ### 🎨 Enhanced UI/UX
 - **Fully Responsive Design**: Optimized for all screen sizes (mobile, tablet, desktop)